Togo purges its violent past with voodoo ceremonies — Nigeria Today

 The protesters had accused the military of massacring demonstrators at night and throwing their bodies into the lagoon.

-Francis Pedro Amuzu, from the political bureau of the main opposition National Alliance for Change (ANC) party, said it had asked its members to stay away from the ceremonies.

-He called the events “a con-trick”, adding: “The ‘executioners’ must first recognise that they have committed crimes and ask the people for forgiveness.”

-The post Togo purges its violent past with voodoo ceremonies appeared first on Vanguard News.
+The post Togo purges its violent past with voodoo ceremonies appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share